Transaction basics

 APPROVED | Payment successfully processed |

-REFUSED | Payment declined by provider/acquirer |
+REFUSED | Payment declined by provider/acquirer for a business reason |

 EXPIRED | Payment window expired |